jose-techcode/DevOps-Toolbox/README.md

 - **Note:**

 There are other Terraform commands, but they are not yet applicable to this project.
-Terraform in this project is more for learning purposes.

 # 8. Contribution